Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Full native application source code example for Custom URL for "Thank you" page app from [the Ecwid App Market](https://www.ecwid.com/apps/customizestorefront/custom-thank-you) is available here: [https://github.com/Ecwid/custom-thank-you-page-app](https://github.com/Ecwid/custom-thank-you-page-app)

+A sample native application with examples of how to access Ecwid REST API, save data to application storage and how to design the app is available here: [https://github.com/Ecwid/sample-native-app](https://github.com/Ecwid/sample-native-app)

 Also, see the [set up your application](https://developers.ecwid.com/api-documentation/building-an-embedded-app#set-up-your-application) and [Native Apps Guideline](/native-applications) to find out how this page should work.